 The stool operates with water from either the fresh water tank with the water pump on or the city water supply.
 Before using the stool, add water to the bottom of the tank.
-Refer to the BLACK W ATER TANK instructions in this chapter.
+Refer to the BLACK WATER TANK instructions in this chapter.
 The stool flushes wastes directly into the black water holding tank.
 The stool uses high velocity water injection to produce a swirl effect in the bowl.
 The greatest problem that causes stool solids to build up in the holding tank is lack of liquids.
 When using your stool, it is wise to fill the stool 3/4 full of water.
 This will help to wash the solids away from directly below the stool and to ensure complete dumping of the holding tank.
 Depending upon the model installed, water can be added to the stool bowl by lifting up on the lever.
 To flush the stool, push down on the lever until water swirls.
 The stool requires little maintenance.
 Use an approved non-abrasive cleaner to clean the bowl.
 Spraying the bowl sealing blade with a silicone spray will retain the original smooth operating condition.
-Check the complete instruction and trouble shooting guide in the stool manufacturer s owner s manual provided in the Owner s Information Packet.
+Check the complete instructions and troubleshooting guide in the stool manufacturer's Owner's Manual provided in the Owner's Information Package.